-If you have concerns then please firstly discuss these with your child's teacher.
-This then may result in a referral to the school SENCO.
+If you have concerns over your child then please discuss these with your child's teacher in the first instance.
+This may result in a referral to the school SENCO.
 All parents/carers will be listened to.
 Their views and their aspirations for their child will be central to the assessment and provision that is provided by the school.